glasslabs/looking-glass/README.md

       units: metric
 ```

-The module configuration can contain secrets from the secrets yaml prefixed with `.Secrets`
+The module configuration can contain secrets from the secrets YAML prefixed with `.Secrets`
 as shown in the example above.

 ## Modules

+You can discover modules on Github using [Github Search](https://github.com/search?q=topic%3Alooking-glass+topic%3Amodule+language%3AGo&ref=simplesearch).

 ### Package Naming

 If your module uses a hyphen, which is not supported by Go, it will be assumed that the package name is the
 last path of the hyphenated name (e.g. `looking-glass` would result in a package name `glass`).
 If this is not
-the case for your module, the `Package` should be set in the module cofiguration to the correct package name and
+the case for your module, the `Package` should be set in the module configuration to the correct package name and
 should be documented in your module.

 ### Development

+To make your module discoverable on Github, add the topics `looking-glass` and `module`.

 Modules are parsed in [yaegi](http://github.com/traefik/yaegi) and must expose two functions to be loaded: